bassman5/MickAngularSeed/README.md

 I expect this to change

 #### Api as a service
-The backend calls are managed as an Angular service build on [Restangular](https://github.com/mgonto/restangular).
+The backend calls are managed as an Angular service built on [Restangular](https://github.com/mgonto/restangular).
 There is an express server in test/server to provide the services for this app.
 Note I use version in the URL, may change this.

 #### e2e Testing